-Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of Mixing a Short Film with Logic Pro.
+Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of Logic Pro: Mixing a Short Film.

 If you are a premium member of the lynda.com online training library, you have access to the exercise files used throughout this title.
 The exercise files have been compressed to a zip file, called exercise files.
 Download and uncompress this file, and you will see a folder called exercise files In this folder you'll see the LogicPro project files that correspond to the chaptered name and the chapter end files that show the final version of each chapter we've worked on.
 You'll also see some folders containing other sound elements.
 The media for these files is collectively shared in the audio files folder.
 As long as you copy this entire folder to your work hard drive, and don't go moving folders around, all files will link up.